mvanbrummen/blog/content/post/akka-http-react-js.md

 ```

-The get route will use the ask pattern to get a Future of a MovieSpoiler and complete and return the result to the client.
+Now for routing, let's a define a get route that will use the ask pattern to get a `Future` of a `MovieSpoiler` and complete and return the result to the client.

 ```
-   val route =
       path("spoiler") {
         get {
           implicit lazy val timeout = Timeout(5.seconds)